Pudendal Neuralgia Treatment

 The images you see demonstrate the course of the pudendal nerve, and you can imagine that burning, electrical, stinging pain anywhere along this nerve would be extremely distressing.

-The first step in beating pudendal neuralgia is education.
-This means finding physicians that are versed in this nerve.
+The first step in treating pudendal neuralgia is education.
+This means finding physicians that know the nerve.
 Unfortunately, there are very few of us.
 This seems to be due to the fact that we are not taught about the pudendal nerve in medical school, residency, or even fellowship training.
 Indeed, I’ve spoken to urologists and gynecologists who either had forgotten about this nerve or had no idea it can play a role in chronic pain.
 Even though I completed a very intensive Pain Medicine fellowship, I never learned of it either.
 It was not until I started seeing patients in my clinic for whom nobody had found a diagnosis that I did further research and came to appreciate the importance of this nerve.

 I’d strongly recommend you visit pudendalhope.info to get educated on this condition.
 It is a wonderful resource for education and resources.